 On September 24, 2018, the Ven.
 Isaiah “Larry” Beardy (Cree) was ordained and consecrated as the first bishop of Northern Manitoba in the Indigenous Spiritual Movement of Mishamikoweesh.

 On October 12, 2018, the Rev. Geoff Woodcroft (Métis) was ordained and consecrated as the Bishop Coadjutor for the Diocese of Rupert’s Land.
+He became Bishop of Rupert’s Land January 5, 2019.

 The Anglican Council of Indigenous Peoples and other Indigenous leaders are committed to further planning and discussion to restore the Circle with the self-determination vision of the Elder’s; to become and a fully Indigenous Church within the Anglican Church of Canada and walk together in partnership.